Advice for scientific writing

 what they don’t get.
 Interrupting the reading with questions, asking

-the reader to paraphrase, may reveal what the reader missed when the text fails
+the reader to paraphrase, may reveal what the reader missed because the text fails

 4. Be friendly.
-Most authors would like to publish in Science and Nature,
+Most scientists would like to publish in Science and Nature,

 but the competition is so fierce that only what appear to be earth-shattering